 • Bake at 350 degrees F for 10 minutes.
 Allow to cool before adding filling.

-• Pour over prepared graham cracker crust and bake in preheated oven for 10 minutes.
+• Bake: Pour over prepared graham cracker crust and bake in preheated oven for 10 minutes.
 Allow to cool for about 30 minutes, then refrigerate for at least 3 hours, before serving.

 Notes